DamirPavlik/mini-redis/README.md

 # Mini Redis

 **Mini Redis** is a lightweight, in-memory key-value store inspired by Redis with custom built RESP protocol, implemented in Go.
-It supports basic Redis commands such as `SET`, `GET`, `DEL`, lists, sets, and hashes.
+It supports basic Redis commands such as `SET`, `GET`, `DEL`, lists, sets, and hashes and TTL for `SET`.

 ## Features